-Mansion 1 The souls are surrounded by sin and are only just starting to seek God's grace through humility, in order to achieve perfect.
+Mansion 1 A long way from the centre of the castle.
+The souls are surrounded by sin and are only just starting to seek God's grace through humility, in order to achieve perfect.
 The souls are still distracted by their earthly life.
-Mansion 2 The mansion of the practice of prayer.
+Learn humility Mansion 2 The mansion of the practice of prayer.
 The souls seek to advance through the mansion by daily thoughts of God, humble recognition of God's work in the soul and ultimately, daily prayer.
 Mansion 3 The mansion of exemplary (good) life.
-In this mansion the souls have a love for God that is so great that they have an aversion to both mortal and venial sin, and a desire to do works of charity for the ultimate glory of God.
+In this mansion the souls have a love for God that is so great that they reject sin, and they have a desire to do works of charity for the ultimate glory of God.
+Can still fall back and give up.
 Mansion 4 The prayer of quiet.
 During this time Jesus comes to the person in their imagination where a relationship of personal love grows towards great depths of intimacy.
 The person becomes inwardly quiet and peaceful, absorbed in love, love within and without.
 Nothing else is important.
-Mansion 5 In this mansion, the soul begins to prepare itself to receive gifts from God, and becomes aware of the unity with God.
-Teresa says it is like God becomes the cocoon in which the person dies.
+It is an early stage of mysticism.
+Mansion 5 In this mansion, the soul begins to prepare itself to receive gifts from God, and becomes aware of the unity with God, like the river in the Garden Analogy.
 It is a period of darkness, but yet the soul is certain beyond doubt that it is with and in the Lord.
-Mansion 6 The mansion of spiritual betrothal.
-The person also receives special teachings and revelations that fit its inner needs.
+God is in the interior of the soul Mansion 6 The mansion of spiritual betrothal.
+The person also receives special teachings and revelations.
 The results of these events create within the person intimate knowledge of each person of the Trinity, a deep self-awareness that is rooted in humility, a rejection of all earthly things that are not necessary to the continuance of this great love relationship, and finally a sense of joy so overwhelming they must shout it from the rooftops.
-Mansion 7 The mansion of spiritual marriage.
-When the person is ready for spiritual marriage, the Lord removes the scales from their eyes and they see and understand how beautiful they have been made by the Lord.
+Mansion 7 The mansion of mystical marriage.
+When the person is ready for mystical marriage, the Lord removes the scales from their eyes and they see and understand how beautiful they have been made by the Lord.
 Thus, fortified, they are united in marital love deep within the Self.
-They become one, and no longer fall into ecstasy.
+Complete union with God.